mattermost/mattermost-test-management/data/test-cases/cloud/co-term-expansion/test-2.md

 Pre-requisites:

-- Should be a selfhosted instance.
+- Should be a air-gapped selfhosted instance.
 - Should not be in renewal period
 - Should not be a sales-serve
 - Should have crossed the Number of seats